From real affine geometry to complex geometry: Main objects of the construction

 with $\kk[P']/I'$ shows $a_1$ is not a zero-divisor, and tensoring the injective map

 with $\kk[\ZZ^r]/(f)$ shows $a_2$ is not a zero-divisor in $(\kk[P']/I'\otimes_{\kk}\kk[\ZZ^r])/(a_1)$.

-\begin{remark} The assumption in Lemma~\ref{depth lemma} that the closure of $p$ does not contain a toric stratum is necessary.
+\begin{remark} The assumption in Lemma~\ref{depth lemma} that $p$ is not the generic point of a toric stratum is necessary.
 In particular, unlike $V_g$ the thickening $\Spec R^k_{g,\sigma}$ needs not fulfill Serre's condition $S_2$.
-As an example, take $\omega$ a point in a two-dimensional $B$, a polarization $\varphi_\omega$ with Newton polyhedron the unit square, $\tau\supseteq\omega$ a maximal cell and $p$ the zero-dimensional toric stratum $V_{\omega\to\omega}\subseteq \Spec R^k_\tau$.
+As an example, take $\omega$ a point in a two-dimensional $B$, a polarization $\varphi_\omega$ with Newton polyhedron the unit square, $\tau\supseteq\omega$ a maximal cell and $p$ the zero-dimensional toric stratum $V_{\omega\to\omega}\subseteq \Spec R_\tau$.
 Then in appropriate coordinates

-and $y^{-1}z=w^{-1}x$ is a regular function on $\Spec (R^k_\tau)\setminus \{p\}$ that does not extend.
-Such an extension would be possible by the depth argument if $\depth \O_{\Spec R^k_\tau,p}\ge 2$. \end{remark}
+and $y^{-1}z=w^{-1}x$ is a regular function on $\Spec (R_\tau)\setminus \{p\}$ that does not extend.
+Such an extension would be possible by the depth argument if $\depth \O_{\Spec R_\tau,p}\ge 2$. \end{remark}

 \begin{lemma} $j_*\O_{V^k(\omega)\setminus Z_\omega}=\O_{V^k(\omega)}$. \end{lemma}

 \begin{proof} If $U\subseteq V(\omega)$ is an open set then by definition

 Now for any maximal cell $\sigma\supseteq \omega$, Lemma~\ref{depth lemma} shows with the usual depth argument that the restriction map $\O_{\Spec R_\sigma}(U)\to \O_{\Spec R_\sigma}(U\setminus Z_\omega)$ is a bijection.
 Hence the canonical map $\O_{V^k(\omega)}\to j_*\O_{V^k(\omega)\setminus Z_\omega}$ is an isomorphism since membership of a tuple $(f_\sigma)$, $f_\sigma\in \O_{\Spec R_\sigma}(U)$, in $\liminv \O_{\Spec R_\tau}(U)$ can be checked on $U\setminus Z_\omega$. \end{proof}